vpham22/COSC4370/README.md

 # COSC4370

-I like Compuer Graphics so much!
+I like Computer Graphics so much!
+UH PSID 1777469